fab2s/ebam/index.md

 ## Rule 3: Innovation can only be walked, not mapped

-> Innovation shall come from anywhere, not from somewhere
+> Innovation comes from anywhere, not from somewhere

 ## Rule 4: Innovation is a state of mind, not a skill